Spirals-Team/librepair-experiments/README.md

 The branches that have 4 commits have one commit (the third one) that contains also the human patch.

-## Builds Information extracted from the Travis CI API
+## Builds information extracted from the Travis CI API

 A build can have different states, and as reported in the [official documentation of Travis CI](https://docs.travis-ci.com/user/for-beginners/#breaking-the-build), a build is considered broken when one or more of its jobs complete with a state that is not passed: `errored`, `failed`, or `canceled`.